liferay/liferay-docs/discover/new-articles/03-installing-solr/00-installing-solr-intro.markdown

 Although
 [Elasticsearch](/discover/deployment/-/knowledge_base/7-1/configuring-elasticsearch-for-liferay-0)
 is the default search engine that ships with @product@, it's perfectly valid to use Solr instead.
-In particular, if you've already been using Solr with a previous version of @product@, or your deployment system (for example, your OS or JVM) [isn't supported by Elasticsearch](https://www.elastic.co/support/matrix), you might choose to use Solr to search and index your @product@ data.
+In particular, if you've already been using Solr with a previous version of @product@, or your environment (for example, your OS or JVM) [isn't supported by Elasticsearch](https://www.elastic.co/support/matrix), you might choose to use Solr to search and index your @product@ data.